kiarashv/aws-ecs-fargate-terraform/README.md

 # aws-ecs-fargate-terraform
-Automate Fargate ECS Infrastructure Setup Using Terraform
+Automate Fargate ECS Infrastructure Setup Using Terraform and Deploy a PHP Docker Image